Operation Northwind (1944): Objectives

 "This attack has a very clear objective, namely the destruction of the enemy forces.
 There is not a matter of prestige involved here.
 It is a matter of destroying and exterminating the enemy forces wherever we find them."

-The goal of the offensive was to break through the lines of the U.S. Seventh Army and the French 1st Army in the Upper Vosges Mountains and the Alsatian Plain and destroy them, as well as seize the city of Strasbourg, which Himmler had promised would be captured by 30 January.
-The achievement of these objectives would pave the way for Operation Dentist (Unternehmen Zahnarzt), a planned major thrust into the rear of the U.S. Third Army, intended to lead to the destruction of that army.
+The goal was to break through the lines of the U.S. Seventh Army and the French 1st Army in the Upper Vosges Mountains and the Alsatian Plain and destroy them, as well as seize the city of Strasbourg, which Himmler had promised would be captured by 30 January.
+This would pave the way for Operation Dentist (Unternehmen Zahnarzt), a planned killing thrust into the rear of the U.S. Third Army.